 Providing relocation bonuses and cost of living adjustments to your employees ensures your relocating employees don’t suffer from unexpected costs of living in their new location.

-For instance, when moving to a city or country with a higher cost of living, consider providing an adjustment bonus to enable employees to survive the price hike.
+For instance, when your employee is moving to a city or country with a higher cost of living, consider providing an adjustment bonus to enable employees to survive the price hike.

 Unlike in-country relocation, moving employees to a new country involves immigration law considerations, such as obtaining visas and work permits.